GurAi3/FindeoSupport/SupportPage.md

 In both the "Recent Searches" and "Favorites" lists, you can delete an item by swiping left on it.
 A "Delete" button will appear, allowing you to remove it permanently.

+## Contact Us

+If your question isn't answered in the FAQ, or if you have encountered a bug or have a feature request, please feel free to contact us.
+We'd love to hear from you!

+- **Email:** findeoapp@gmail.com
 ---

 Thank you for using Findeo!